- Search The Registry

 *Dorothy Leigh Maynor was born on this date in 1910.
 She was a Black opera singer and educator.

 From Norfolk, Virginia, her home was constantly filled with music.
-Her sister played piano and young Dorothy sang as a child in her father's church.
+Her sister played piano, and young Dorothy sang as a child in her father's church.
 At 14, she enrolled in the college-preparatory program at Hampton Institute (now Hampton University) and began singing in its choir.
-R. Nathaniel Dett, the school's chorus-master, noticed her talent and encouraged her to become a soloist.
-After her graduation from Hampton in 1933, Maynor attended Westminster Choir College in Princeton, New Jersey.
+R. Nathaniel Dett, the school's chorus master, noticed her talent and encouraged her to become a soloist.
+After she graduated from Hampton in 1933, Maynor attended Westminster Choir College in Princeton, New Jersey.
 In 1936, she moved to New York to study privately and led a church choir in Brooklyn.

 At the 1939 Berkshire Festival in Tanglewood, Massachusetts, she sang for Serge Koussevitzky, the Boston Symphony Orchestra conductor.
 He arranged for her to perform at a picnic, which led to a rave review in The New York Times.
 "Her voice is a miracle," the conductor declared, "a musical revelation that the world must hear."
 Most of the critics echoed Koussevitzky's comments after Maynor's New York debut in November 1939, and she was soon "a fixture in the selected group of Black artists that included Marian Anderson, Roland Hayes, and Paul Robeson.

-At the peak of her career, Maynor performed with most of the major American orchestra and was one of the most sought-after and highly paid singers in the concert world.
+At the peak of her career, Maynor performed with most of the major American orchestras and was one of the most sought-after and highly-paid singers in the concert world.
 Her recordings were bestsellers, and she was regularly heard on popular radio shows.
-In 1942, Maynor married the Rev. Shelby Rooks, pastor of St. James Presbyterian Church in Harlem.
+1942 Maynor married the Rev. Shelby Rooks, pastor of St. James Presbyterian Church in Harlem.
 When her husband became ill, she retired from performing to care for him and became active in church affairs.

 In 1975, Maynor, never able to sing at New York's Metropolitan Opera, became the first African American to join its board of directors.
 She spent her last years out of the limelight, living with her husband in a small town in Pennsylvania.
 Dorothy Maynor died in 1996.